DigitalProducts/codeception-module-visualception/readme.md

 * **maximumDeviation** When comparing two images the deviation will be calculated.
 If this deviation is greater than the maximum deviation the test will fail.

 ## Usage

+VisualCeption is really easy to use.
+There is only one method that will be added to your WebGuy <code>compareScreenshot</code>.
+This will be used to name the screenshot and identify the elements that has to be screenshot.

 ```php
 $I->compareScreenshot( "uniqueIdentifier", "elementId" );